I'm a provider

 VNS therapy has also been investigated for use in other conditions such as headaches, obesity, and essential tremors.

-Vagus nerve stimulation is considered investigational as a treatment of all other conditions, including but not limited to heart failure, fibromyalgia, essential tremors, obesity, depression and headaches.
+Vagus nerve stimulation is considered investigational as a treatment of all other conditions, including but not limited to heart failure, fibromyalgia, essential tremors, obesity, depression, headaches, tinnitus, and traumatic brain injury.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.